 Additional symptoms of shingles include:

-- muscle and joint weakness or pain
+- muscle weakness or paralysis

 Symptoms of shingles on the face

 If shingles affects a person’s face, they may experience:

 The medical term for shingles in the eye is herpes zoster ophthalmicus or opthalmic zoster.